top of page

 Wild cherry (Prunus avium)

-Flowering Cherry is getting full of buds in late March, ready for an April awakening, in time for hungry bees!
+Flowering Cherry is getting full of buds in late March, ready for an April awakening and in time for hungry bees!

 Crab Apple.jpg